-MNREGA allocation should be over Rs 1 lakh crore, says People’s Action for Employment Guarantee
+MNREGA allocation now over Rs 1 lakh crore, but should be much higher due to Covid-19, says group

 The group welcomed the additional allocation of Rs 40,000 crore, announced to battle the economic impact of the coronavirus crisis.

 The People’s Action for Employment Guarantee on Monday welcomed the decision of the Centre to increase the allocation under the Mahatma Gandhi National Rural Employment Guarantee Act by Rs 40,000 crore, amid an economic crisis due to the coronavirus pandemic.
-However, the group said that according to its calculations, the minimum inflation-adjusted allocation for the scheme in 2020-’21 should be Rs 1,02,044 crore.
+The 2020-’21 Union Budget, presented on February 1, had pegged the estimate at Rs 61,000 crore.

 “This will require at least double the current enhanced allocation, so as to deal with the ongoing disaster,” the press note said.
 It also called for the implementation of an urban employment guarantee programme, calling it a dire need.
 The organisation also said it hopes that the Ministry of Rural Development issues protocols for implementation of the current phase of MNREGA at the earliest.